Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Complete soil moisture sensor module with probe connections and LED indicators

-When you purchase a soil moisture sensor module, it comes in two parts, the sensing probe and the module with few components.
+When you purchase a soil moisture sensor module, it comes in two parts: the sensing probe and the module with a few components.
 To fully understand how the sensor module works, we have to look at the circuit of the module.
 The schematic diagram for the soil moisture sensor module is shown below.
 The schematic itself is very simple and needs a handful of generic components to build.
 If you don't have a prebuilt module on hand but still want to test your project, the schematic below will come in handy.

 Arduino Soil Moisture Sensor ThinkerCad Simulation

 Click on the start simulation button to test the circuit.
 You can adjust the sensor value by adjusting the slider that appears when clicking on the sensor.
 The Tinkercad code for Arduino Soil moisture sensor will show the humidity level using the 5 LEDs connected to Arduino.
-If you want to edit the code please click on the code button and modify as you need.
+If you want to edit the code, please click on the code button and modify it as you need.

 Arduino Soil Moisture Sensor Circuit – Connection Diagram